Anna Scetinina, M.A., RP

 Memory hoarding OCD.
 Obsessive need to ensure things are remembered.

 Magical thinking.
-Believing that having a thought/memory/feeling can cause actual events happening and needing to prevent that by doing mental or physical rituals.
+Believing that having a thought/memory/feeling can cause actual events to happen and needing to prevent that by doing mental or physical rituals.

 All other “pure-O” OCD presentations.
-Disturbing intrusive thoughts of a different nature without the presence of physical rituals/compulsions.
+Disturbing, intrusive thoughts and images of a different nature without the presence of physical rituals/compulsions.

-All other unique OCD presentations, such as TOCD (Tourettic OCD), staring OCD, sensorimotor OCD (hyperawareness of bodily functions, sensations, smells, sounds), disgust OCD, OCD about bodily fluids and excretions, sticky substances, and meta OCD (OCD about having OCD, intrusive thoughts about recovery process).
+All other unique OCD presentations, such as TOCD (Tourettic OCD), staring OCD, sensorimotor OCD (hyperawareness of bodily functions, sensations, smells, sounds), disgust OCD, OCD about bodily fluids and excretions, sticky substances.

 If you have any of these types of obsessions, you probably engage in some of these compulsions: